NaomiChmielewski/QuantumComputing/README.md

 Parameter updates are done by considering the quantum circuit as a black box and using the parameter shift rule.
 For a detailled derivation of the parameter shift rule, see Schuld et al., Evaluating analytic gradients on quantum hardware, and for a more complete overview of the structure of PQCs, see Benedetti et al., Parameterized quantum circuits as machine learning models.

 The PQC implementation that I have uploaded does not provide any advantage over classical methods.
-I will upload implementation with a quantum advantage in the future.
+It is largely based on IBM's tutorial on Hybrid quantum-classical Neural Nets with some changes and adjustments.
+I will upload implementations attempting to achieve a quantum advantage in the future.

 Beer et al.: Training deep quantum neural networks